Information for Parents and Whānau

 Choosing a Course

-Helping your teenager choose a course that is right for them
+Helping your child choose a course that is right for them

 Find the right fit

 It's important to remember that a degree opens many opportunities, and doesn't limit your child to just one career.
-There are lots of ways to determine what degree would best suit your child, but a good place to start is considering what school subjects they are good at and enjoy, and then checking out what subjects are available at Waikato.
+There are many ways to determine what degree would best suit your child, but a good place to start is considering what school subjects they are good at and enjoy, and then checking out the subjects that are available at Waikato.

 Get the right advice

-Some students are very clear on what they want to study, and others are unsure -either way it can be very helpful to get some advice.
-Set up an appointment with a Future Student Adviser to chat about study options, accommodation, scholarships and course-planning and to ask any other questions that you may have.
+Some students are very clear on what they want to study, and others are unsure - either way it can be very helpful to get some advice.
+Set up an appointment with one of our friendly and knowledgeable Future Student Advisers to chat about study options, accommodation, scholarships and course-planning and to ask any other questions that you may have about our university.

 NCEA subject selection

 Choosing the right subjects can be important for being accepted into particular courses at university.
-Read the entry requirements for the various degree programmes that your son or daughter may be considering.
+Read the entry requirements for the various degree programmes that your child may be considering.
 There may be specific prerequisites or NCEA subjects that should be taken.

 Halls of Residence options at the University of Waikato

-Our on-campus Halls of Residence are the ideal place for first year students to settle into University life.
+A room in one of our Halls is so much more than simply a place to live; it comes with a built-in social life, full support and endless opportunities.
+At the University of Waikato we have four Halls of Residence, our Halls are the ideal place for first year students to settle into University life.
 With full academic and social orientation, all meals provided, Halls events, academic tutoring, social support and 24/7 campus security your child will be well taken care of.

 Scholarships on offer at the University of Waikato